godotengine/godot-proposals/README.md

 > to view all open proposals on a single page.
 This allows for easy searching
 > in proposal titles using <kbd>Ctrl + F</kbd>.

-## Rules for submitting a proposal
+## Recommendations for submitting a proposal

 1. Only proposals that properly fill out the template will be considered.
 If the template is not filled out or is filled out improperly, it will be closed.